A Step-By-Step Guide on How To Generate Leads From Your Real Estate Website

 - A heart icon, also near the top of the page.
 This is to save the listing, which they’ll need an account to do

 Similar calls-to-action can be found on the main search page.
-When a visitor uses the search menu to conduct a specific search, a Save icon (it looks like a floppy disk) will appear in the bottom corner of the map.
+When a visitor uses the search menu to conduct a specific search, a Save icon (it looks like a bookmark icon) will appear in the bottom corner of the map.
 When the user clicks the icon, they’ll be prompted to name their search, and then sign up for an account to save it.

 How Agents Capture the Lead

-Visitors have lots of good reasons to sign up for an account.
+Visitors have lots of good reasons to sign up for a VOW account.

 When they do, they’ll be asked to provide their first and last name, their email address, and their phone number, and to create a password.
 They’ll also be asked to check boxes that signify their agreement to receive emails about listings that match their criteria, as well as about real estate news and updates.